-To illustrate the taxonomical fungal composition in the study, we constructed Krona wheels \citep{ondov2011interactive}, which show the taxonomic composition of the operational taxonomic units (OTUs) found and their relative abundance.
+We used Krona wheels \citep{ondov2011interactive} to show the taxonomic composition of the operational taxonomic units (\texttt{OTU}s) found and their relative abundance.
 As a measure of relative species abundance, we used the posterior mean of the marginal occurrence probabilities of each species.
 The results are shown in Figure \ref{fig:krona}.
-Polyporales and Agaricales are the dominating Basidiomycota orders, whereas Helotiales and Lecanorales are the dominating Ascomycota orders.
-For an interactive version of the Krona wheel, allowing a detailed examination of each taxonomic level and showcasing changes as covariate values vary, see supplementary materials.
+Polyporales and Agaricales are the dominating orders of Basidiomycota, whereas Helotiales and Lecanorales are the dominating orders of Ascomycota.
+For a version of the Krona wheel showcasing changes as covariate values vary, see supplementary materials.
 It is interesting to see how these marginal occurrence probabilities change with location-specific covariates.
-For instance, the proportion of Ascomycota and Basidiomycota remains similar across three sites, but it differs for Site 4, where fewer Ascomycota species are present.
-This distinction may be linked to the specific characteristics of Site 4, a small and highly isolated island devoid of trees, setting it apart from the other sites, which are characterized by expansive natural spruce-dominated forests \citep{AbregoFungi}.
+For example, the proportion of Ascomycota and Basidiomycota remains similar in three sites, but differs at Site 4, where there are fewer Ascomycota species.
+This distinction may be related to the specific characteristics of Site 4, a small and highly isolated island without trees, separating it from the other sites, which are characterized by expansive natural spruce-dominated forests \citep{AbregoFungi}.
 The four locations in Finland exhibit significant differences in sample-specific species richness, as illustrated in Figure \ref{fig:spSite} of the supplementary material.
 Specifically, Site 1 shows a greater species richness than other sites, consistent with \cite{AbregoFungi}.